 Studies are evaluating several efficacy endpoints including functional activity (ALSFRS-R), respiratory function, muscle strength, and non-invasive ventilation (NIV) utilization in addition to monitoring the safety and tolerability of MN-166 (ibudilast) 60 mg/day versus placebo when administered in combination with riluzole in subjects with ALS.

-Now in Phase 2 research in ALS has been completed.
-Ibudilast's anti-inflammatory and neuroprotective actions have shown an effect in ALS and multiple sclerosis, substance abuse and addiction, and chronic neuropathic pain.
+Phase 2 research in ALS has been completed.
+Ibudilast's anti-inflammatory and neuroprotective actions have shown an effect in ALS and other medical condition, including: